trisulnsm/dinodoc/trisuldocs/docs/ug/install/badfellas.md

 ##### Upgrading

-Simple uninstall the old package and reinstall the new package.
+Simply uninstall the old package and reinstall the new package.

 #### A sample install